Code of Ethics

 We balance our role as advocates for individuals or groups with the public interest.
 We must also balance a commitment to promote open communication with the privacy rights of individuals and organisations.

-All members of PRINZ are bound by the Code of Ethics, making the commitment on joining and annually when they renew their membership.
-The PRINZ Member Register is a publicly searchable list of all current members of the Public Relations Institute of New Zealand.
+All members are bound by the Code of Ethics, making the commitment on joining and annually when they renew their membership.
+The Member Register is a publicly searchable list of all current members of the Public Relations Institute of New Zealand.

 The Code of Ethics:

-• Regulates the conduct of the PR practitioner in their relationship to their client;
+• Regulates the conduct of the public relations practitioner in their relationship to their client;

 • Regulates their relationship with other members and the profession itself;